Base and Rover Setup

-This tutorial will show how to set up two Reach RS/RS+ units as rover and base and how to make them work over LoRa radio in RTK mode.
+This tutorial will show how to two set up two Reach M2 devices as a base and a rover with correction link over Wi-Fi.

 For setting NTRIP base corrections, follow the steps from "Working with NTRIP service" guide.

 By default, every Reach has the same name, and the first thing we will do is renaming them so it is easier to distinguish base and rover in the field.

 There is an easy way to understand which unit you are connected to.
 Just open the menu and tap the lamp-shaped button.
 All LEDs will blink simultaneously.

 Connect to Reach M2 you want to use as a base

 Go to settings and change the name to reach-base.
 This name will also be used as a Wi-Fi network label when Reach M2 is in hotspot mode

 Do the same with the second Reach M2.
 However, use reach-rover name instead of reach-base.